gfteix/notes/Notes/Books To Read - List.md

 ---

-- Pré-história de Chris Gosden
 - The Rise and Reign of the Mammals: A New History, from the Shadow of the Dinosaurs to Us
-- O despertar de tudo, David Graeber, David Wengrow (
+- O despertar de tudo, David Graeber, David Wengrow
 - The Horse, the Wheel and Language: How Bronze-Age Riders from the Eurasian Steppes Shaped the Modern World
 - Weavers, Scribes, and Kings: A New History of the Ancient Near East
 	- Ancient History
 	- More focused on Mesopotamia
-- Introducing the Ancient Greeks: From Bronze Age Seafarers to Navigators of the Western Mind
 - Born to Run: A Hidden Tribe, Superathletes, and the Greatest Race the World Has Never Seen de Christopher McDougall
 - Racing the Antelope: What Animals Can Teach Us About Running and Life
 - História do caminhar, A de Rebbeca Solnit